hasktorch/hasktorch/README.md

 ## Project Structure

-- `codegen/` - code generation, parses `Declarations.yaml` spec from pytorch and produces `ffi/` contents
+Basic functionality:

-- `deps/` - submodules for dependencies - libtorch, mklml, pytorch
+- `deps/` - submodules for build dependencies - libtorch, mklml, pytorch
 - `examples/` - high level example models (xor mlp, typed cnn)
-- `ffi/`- low level FFI bindings to libtorch
 - `hasktorch/` - higher level user-facing library, calls into `ffi/`, used by `examples/`

+Internals (for contributing developers):

+- `codegen/` - code generation, parses `Declarations.yaml` spec from pytorch and produces `ffi/` contents
 - `inline-c/` - submodule to inline-cpp fork used for C++ FFI
+- `libtorch-ffi/`- low level FFI bindings to libtorch
 - `spec/` - specification files used for `codegen/`

 Start with `examples/` if you are new to the project.